Empowering our youth for a brighter future

 As children grow up, they will inevitably be confronted by many challenges, including the temptation and pressure to use alcohol or drugs.
 Educating young people and giving them tools to use when they are in these situations is critical to protect them from the dangers of substance abuse.

-The Douglas County Youth Substance Abuse Prevention Coalition created this website to empower young people in our community to make good choices for their health and well-being.
+The Douglas County Healthy Youth Coalition created this website to empower young people in our community to make good choices for their health and well-being.
 We hope by doing so we can prevent or reduce substance abuse amongst our teens and young adults.

 Whether you are a young person struggling with a substance abuse-related challenge, a concerned parent, or a teacher, counselor, or other professional, we hope you will use this site as a resource for guidance and support.